 Addie Mae Collins was born in Birmingham, Alabama, on April 18, 1949.
 She attended the 16th Street Baptist Church with her parents, Julius and Alice, as well as her six siblings.
 On the morning of Sunday, September 15, 1963, 14-year-old Collins was in the church basement room with a group of other children.

 At 10:22 a.m., a bomb exploded under the steps of the church.
 Collins was killed in the blast along with Denise McNair, 11, and Carole Robertson and Cynthia Wesley, both 14.
 In addition to the four fatalities, more than 20 people were injured.
-One of these was Addie Mae's younger sister, Sarah Collins, who lost an eye and sustained other serious injuries.
+One of these was Collins' younger sister, Sarah, who lost an eye and sustained other serious injuries.

 In the months leading up to the church bombing, the Civil Rights Movement had made strides in the city of Birmingham.
 In May 1963, city and civil rights leaders negotiated the integration of public spaces, sparking widespread violence.
 The 16th Street Church, frequently used as a meeting place for leaders including Martin Luther King Jr. and Ralph D. Abernathy, was an obvious target for this activity.

-Collins's murder remained officially unsolved until the 1970s.
-Robert Chambliss, a member of a Ku Klux Klan group seen placing the dynamite under the church steps, was arrested in 1963, but tried only for illegal possession of explosives.
+Collins' murder remained officially unsolved until the 1970s.
+Robert Chambliss, a member of a Ku Klux Klan group that was seen placing the dynamite under the church steps, was arrested in 1963, but tried only for illegal possession of explosives.
 The case remained dormant until 1971, when Attorney General William Baxley reopened it.
-Baxley obtained FBI files containing substantive information, including the names of suspects, which had been withheld by J. Edgar Hoover in the '60s.
+Baxley obtained FBI files containing substantive information, including the names of suspects, which had been withheld by J. Edgar Hoover in the 1960s.
 In a later statement, the FBI stated that their investigation had been impeded by the lack of witness cooperation in Birmingham.